Diverse by Design

 Learning is better in a diverse environment because different perspectives deeply enrich learning.

-Our present world is too divided and needs unity.
+Our nation needs unity where it counts.
 Bringing together families from across lines of difference—and inspiring them to love and support one another—is foundational to our mission of finding a calling that will change the world.

 Rooting out bias is hard work.
-To achieve equity in education, we must constantly self-evaluate—and take steps to grow—not only our personal attitudes and beliefs but also systems and structures.
+To stay true to our values and identities—and to stay connected and in relationship to others—we must constantly self-evaluate and take steps to grow, not only our personal attitudes and beliefs but also systems and structures.

 Our goals: